aleksdags/lets-play/docs/Playground/Modded Minecraft/Modded MC Server with OCI.md

 - -z: Compress the archive with gzip.
 - -f: Allows you to specify the filename of the archive.

-Use rsync to transfer from OCI to WSL
+## Transferring data from OCI to WSL and vice versa with Rsync
+From OCI to WSL
 ```
 rsync -avz --progress --stats -e "ssh -i <ssh_key>" user@<ipadd>:<path_to_file> <dst_directory>
 ```

-Use rsync to transfer from WSL to OCI
+From WSL to OCI
 ```
 rsync -avz --progress --stats -e <transfer_file> "ssh -i <ssh_key>" user@<ipadd>:<path_to_file>
 ```